danwentworthart/glycam-molstar-custom-viewers/README.txt

 This module uses typescript.

 Initial installation
-To set up an environment for this repo, you will need to install Node.js
+To set up an environment for this repo, you will need to install Node.js.
+Versions listed here are likely stale by now.

     nvm install v21.0.0
     nvm use v21.0.0
     nvm install